Why am I seeing an "Error: No private key. Cannot decrypt pending shares" message?

 - If you are the only admin for the shared folder, assign another user as admin (temporarily), then request that they remove you

-- If you, or the affected user(s) are member(s) of a User Group, remove the account(s) from those User Group(s) – LastPass Enterprise accounts only
+- If you, or the affected user(s) are member(s) of a User Group, remove the account(s) from those User Group(s) – LastPass Enterprise or Identity accounts only

 - If you are the only user in the shared folder: